paulfioravanti/resume/README.md

 ## Usage

+Install the gems (primarily if you want to run the specs):

+    $ bundle install

 Both commands below produce the same result of my PDF resume.
 The only difference is that one runs the componentised code in the `lib` directory, and the other runs just the one Ruby script, which contains all the classes and modules from `lib` in one file.

 ### Run the resume generator under the `lib` folder: